BAHIIZI/azure-AD-DNS/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Computer)
+- Microsoft Azure (Virtual Machines)
+  Virtual machine-1 named DC-1 which is the Domain server and Virtual machine-2 named Client-1.
 - Remote Desktop
-- Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>